ctumwebaze/ctumwebaze.github.io/_posts/2016-03-14-wiremock-with-genymotion.md

 categories: android
 ---

-Often time you are working on an app that is supposed to be backed by an API, but you the API is non-existent or not ready.
+Often you are working on an app that is supposed to be backed by an API, but the API is non-existent or not ready.
 This should not deter you from continuing development.

 With [WireMock](http://wiremock.org/) you can mock your API by providing stubs for the different requests that are coming from your app and you can configure your emulator to use your the mock server as a proxy for the requests.
 For this tutorial, i use [genymotion](https://www.genymotion.com/), as a preferred emulator.